What is the Singularity?

 Again, an AI without self-awareness might be psychologically compliant, whereas one with self-awareness might wish to assert its own autonomy.

-However, notions of self-awareness are not central to the risks and issues discussed in these pages.
+However, notions of self-awareness are not central to the risks and issues discussed in this book.
 The threats and opportunities that arise are due to new capabilities – to greater intelligence – rather than to any new perspective as such.

 Moreover, the notion of self-awareness itself confuses two distinct concepts: